Werner refuses to play in Champions League for RB Leipzig as £54m Chelsea deal draws near | Goal.com

 Chelsea will then turn their attentions to Leicester City's Ben Chilwell after Werner's signing is wrapped up having already secured Ajax's Hakim Ziyech in a £37m ($43m) deal for next season.

-Leicester, however, are reluctant to sell the England left-back and will command a huge fee for their 23-year-old who is admired by Frank Lampard.
+Leicester, however, are reluctant to sell the England left-back and will command a huge fee for the 23-year-old who is admired by Frank Lampard.

 Chelsea may also move for another attacking player this summer with Willian and Pedro's futures uncertain.
 There is a June 23 deadline for the duo to sign extended terms in order to complete the 2019-20 season, but it is increasingly likely that in one way or another they will depart on free transfers this summer.